Somerville City Councilor At-Large Candidate Q&A

 Marianne Walles: “I believe we need to follow East Somerville Main Street in promoting/ highlighting supporting these businesses.”

 There are a lot of development plans happening right now that are substantial and will make Somerville increasingly unaffordable.
-As mayor, what will you do now to plan for the changes to come 5-10 years from now so we don't get the drastic wave of gentrification that we had before the new green line stops were opened?
+As city councilor, what will you do now to plan for the changes to come 5-10 years from now so we don't get the drastic wave of gentrification that we had before the new green line stops were opened?

 Will Mbah: "We have to continue to look closely at our regulatory zoning rules to identify the many detailed elements of building design, urban functions, parking requirements, and complex discretionary permitting procedures – that add time and costs to development projects and push investors toward luxury projects.
 Another area that should be explored is the fundamental planning strategy which the city has followed under Somer Vision – that is, to expect to maximize the value of every redevelopment project, in order to extract a maximum amount of mitigations, conditions and “community benefits.”